David Gauntlett: Media Studies 2.0

-In 2007, Gauntlett published online the article Media Studies 2.0, which created some discussion amongst media studies educators.
+In 2007, Gauntlett published online the article Media Studies 2.0, which created discussion amongst media studies educators.
 The article argues that the traditional form of media studies teaching and research fails to recognise the changing media landscape in which the categories of 'audiences' and 'producers' blur together, and in which new research methods and approaches are needed.
 Andy Ruddock has written that Gauntlett's "ironic polemic" includes "much to value", and acknowledges that the argument "is more strategy than creed", but argues that audiences still exist, and experience mass media specifically as audience, and so it would be premature to dispose of the notion of 'audience' altogether.
-In other areas there has been less acceptance: Andy Medhurst at Sussex University wrote of Media Studies 2.0, 'Isn't it odd that whenever someone purportedly identifies a new paradigm, they see themselves as already a leading practitioner of it?'

-Making is Connecting
+Making Is Connecting

 In 2008 Gauntlett proposed 'the Make and Connect Agenda', an attempt to rethink audience studies in the context of media users as producers as well as consumers of media material.
 This argues that there is a shift from a 'sit-back-and-be-told culture' to a 'making-and-doing culture', and that harnessing creativity in both Web 2.0 and in other everyday creative activities will play a role in tackling environmental problems.

-These ideas are developed further in his best-known book 'Making is Connecting: The social meaning of creativity, from DIY and knitting to YouTube and Web 2.0'.

-The Second Edition of 'Making is Connecting' was published in 2018, and included additional sections on the creative process.
+These ideas are developed further in his best-known book Making Is Connecting.
+The second edition of Making Is Connecting was published in 2018, and included additional sections on the creative process.

+Creative practice, practice-based research and music

+Since the mid-2010s Gauntlett has been an advocate of practice-based research.
+In the online explainer 'What is Practice-Based Research?' he explains: "Practice-based research is work where, in order to explore their research question, the researcher needs to make things as part of the process.
+The research is exploratory and is embedded in a creative practice".

+In 2026, Gauntlett published Fundamentals of Practice-Based Research and Research-Creation, a book introducing practice-based research, and outlining its basis, which is available open-access as a free PDF.

+Gauntlett has explored approaches to practice-based research, and creativity, through music.
+His work as Sculpture Projects, released by Unfolding Records, has included the Restless EP (2022), Everybody should be able to be whoever they want to be EP (2024), and several singles.